MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * If there exists a $T_3$ that reads-from $T_2$ then $T_3$ needs to abort as well
     * There can be a chain of aborts (still recoverable but costly)
         * This phenomenom is called cascading aborts
-        * Can be avoided by reading only committed data
+        * Can be avoided by reading only committed data (cascadeless)

 ### Strictness of Schedules:
 * In strict schedules, write/read only committed data